 Once the areas are located, our chiropractor will press the plastic tube (which covers the sterile needle) against your skin.
 Then, the needle will be gently tapped into your skin.
 This may or may not cause discomfort.
 Next, the needle will be pressed deeper into the muscle tissue in order to stimulate the muscle into temporarily twitching or cramping.
 In certain cases, this can be uncomfortable.
 The needle will then be used to find and loosen tight muscle fibers, which often involves moving the needle while it is inside your muscle.

 IMS does not interfere with any other medical treatment you may be receiving or any medication you may be taking.
 Individuals are usually sore and bruised for one to two days after the treatment, but they should notice a decrease in muscle pain after the initial soreness and bruising heals.
 Application of ice to the bruised area will help with discomfort and discoloration of the affected area.
 For general soreness, it is recommended to use a moist warm/hot compress.

-To schedule an initial appointment or consultation with Dr. Snyder to see if IMS would help lower your muscle pain, call us at 303.423.4610.
+To schedule an initial appointment or consultation with Dr. Snyder to see if IMS/TDN would help improve your muscle pain, call us at (303) 423-4610.